 In the prior year the effects of acquisitions on the assets and liabilities of M+M in the respective acquisition dates are shown in the table.
-Net of acquired cash and cash equivalents, they resulted in the following cash outflow (see table on page 37).
+Net of acquired cash and cash equivalents, they resulted in the following cash outflow.